With a body made of Hemp

 The molds have to be shaped round.
 Any sharp edge or irregularity in the material can create tears in the material.

-Additional pulp is sprayed to the bottom of the mold to compensate for the pulling forces created by the immense shrinkage.
+Additional pulp is sprayed to the bottom of the mold to compensate for the pulling forces created by the immense shrinkage of up to 90%.

 After drying several days the bodys are ready to be seperated from the molds for further preperation.